How does it feel?

 Ginger may be usefully applied for a range of digestive, bowel and respiratory conditions.
 The modern practitioner can be guided by traditional wisdom and use ginger particularly when symptoms are made worse by cold and damp conditions and seem to be relieved by heat and dryness.

-- Circulation: Ginger clears cold.
+- buy Lyrica in uk Circulation: Ginger clears cold.
 The fresh plant increases peripheral circulation and causes vasodilation and sweating, traditionally seen to clear toxins (Ayurvedic ama) from the blood.
 Fresh ginger acts on the small blood vessels, causing vasodilation and sweating.
 Dry ginger is stronger and more thermogenic.
 Fresh ginger is more peripherally active while dry ginger is more centrally stimulating and warming to the constitution.

 - Digestion: Ginger will warm and stimulate the digestive system, increasing agni (Ayurvedic ‘digestive fire).
 It is useful in nausea (morning, post-operative and travel sickness), flatulence and griping.
 Dry ginger, being hotter, is more of a stimulant and used for clearing the symptoms of congestive digestion.
 Fresh ginger is better for calming an upset or nervous digestion and will act as a laxative in constipation linked to irritable bowel.
 Ginger’s ability to clear congestion and act as a stimulant make it a perfect choice for a weak, slow or inefficient digestion.